avnet-iotconnect/iotc-azurertos-sdk/samples/stm32u5/QUICKSTART_DEMO_TFM.md

 Running this script will make it so only TrustZone enabled applications will run on the board.
 You need to run this step only once per board.
 * Execute the tfm-update.bat batch script from the package.
-* Once you are finished with the evaluation, you may want to run trust-zone-disable.bat batch script.
+* You can run trust-zone-disable.bat batch script once you are finished with the evaluation.
 The script will revert the board to factory setting where only non-TrustZone applications will run.

-* Download and extract the [binary package zip](https://saleshosted.z13.web.core.windows.net/sdk/AzureRTOS/stm32u5-tfm-package-041323.zip)
-* Execute the script tfm-update.bat.
-The script will upload several firmware components onto the board.

 ## Device Configuration